Board Certified Ophthalmologist

 In addition to his work at VEC, Dr. Scoper is an associate professor of ophthalmology at Eastern Virginia Medical School.
 He is passionate about treating patients, as well teaching others and conducting research – all qualities that set VEC apart from other eye care practices.
 When patients choose VEC, they receive care from eye care specialists like Dr. Scoper who are the top of their field.

 “We are actively involved in teaching fellow physicians, new resident physicians and medical students, as well as lecturing around the world, conducting research and publishing our results,” says Dr. Scoper.
-He even reveals that the team of doctors at VEC complete more clinical research in ophthalmology than any other practices in Virginia, and this is conducted at the level of Johns Hopkins and Duke University Medical Centers.
+He even reveals that the team of eye doctors in Virginia Beach, Norfolk, and the other VEC offices complete more clinical research in ophthalmology than any other practices in Virginia, and this is conducted at the level of Johns Hopkins and Duke University Medical Centers.

 As of recently, Dr. Scoper acted as lead investigator for a new medication to treat glaucoma.
 He presented results from the study at the European Glaucoma Conference in Berlin.
 Dr. Scoper is also one of 10 physicians who are investigating a new intraocular lens material to be used in refractive surgery.